Kaushik-2005/K.SriKausik_S2/README.md

  # Test Train Split :
  - Splitting of the data is done using a python library "sklearn" also known as Scikit-Learn.
 It is used to implement machiene learning models and statistical modelling.<br>
  - **Purpose :** When building a machine learning model, we need to know how it performs on new, unseen data.
-To do this, we split our available dataset into two parts:
+To do this, we split our available dataset into two parts:<br>
                 &emsp;&emsp;&emsp;1)Training set.<br>
                 &emsp;&emsp;&emsp;2)Testing set.<br>